 Also, you can open the Command prompt by type cmd on start menu search, From search results select command prompt.
 Then type command systeminfo to display your system configuration with Installed OS name, Version, Which edition and build of windows installed on your system.

-Check Windows 10 Version, Build and Edition on registry editor
+Check Windows 10 Version on the registry editor

 Open Registry Editor type regedit on windows start menu starch and navigate to